Harshit-Srivastav/random2dData/README.md

 # random2dData
+The frontend of the project is built using React.js and backend using Node.js.

 For Frontend- Go to frontend folder and run npm start in terminal.

 For Backend- Go to backend folder and run npm start in terminal.